ntnu-ai-lab/cbcbr/README.md

 # cbcbr
-Repository for the CBCBR experiments
+Repository for the CBCBR related experiments.
+Work is still in progress.